Elise Mertens: 2021: Two major titles and world No. 1 in doubles, Olympics debut

-Seeded second at the Luxembourg Open, Mertens reached the quarterfinals where she lost to fifth seed Markéta Vondroušová.
+Seeded second at the Luxembourg Open, Mertens reached the quarterfinals but lost to fifth seed Markéta Vondroušová.
 Seeded seventh at the first edition of the Chicago Classic, she was defeated in the third round by tenth seed Danielle Collins.
-Seeded 14th at the Indian Wells Open, she suffered a second-round loss at the hands of lucky loser Jasmine Paolini.
-In doubles, she and Hsieh won the doubles title by defeating Veronika Kudermetova and Elena Rybakina in the final.
+Seeded 14th at Indian Wells, she suffered a second-round loss at the hands of lucky loser Jasmine Paolini.
+In doubles, she and Hsieh won the title by defeating Kudermetova and Rybakina in the final.
 It was Mertens's second Indian Wells doubles title.
 With the victory, she regained the doubles No. 1 ranking.
-At the end of 2021 she decided to stop her longstanding collaboration with her coach Ceyssens, choosing Simon Goffin, David Goffin’s brother instead.
+At the end of 2021 she decided to stop her longstanding collaboration with her coach Ceyssens, choosing Simon Goffin, David Goffin's brother instead.

-2022: WTA Finals champion & Wimbledon finalist in doubles; 7th singles title
+2022: WTA Finals champion and Wimbledon finalist in doubles

-Mertens started her 2022 season at the Sydney Classic where she lost to Daria Kasatkina in the second round.
-Seeded 19th at the Australian Open, she reached the fourth round where she was defeated by 27th seed and eventual finalist, Danielle Collins.
-Seeded third in doubles, she reached the semifinals with new partner, Veronika Kudermetova, where they lost to eventual champions Barbora Krejčíková and Kateřina Siniaková.
+Mertens started her 2022 season at the Sydney International where she lost to Daria Kasatkina in the second round.
+Seeded 19th at the Australian Open, she reached the fourth round where she was defeated by Danielle Collins.
+Seeded third in doubles, she reached the semifinals with Kudermetova where they lost to eventual champions Krejčíková and Siniaková.

-Seeded eighth at the St. Petersburg Trophy, Mertens fell in the quarterfinals to top seed and eventual finalist, Maria Sakkari.
+Seeded eighth at the St. Petersburg Ladies' Trophy, Mertens fell in the quarterfinals to Maria Sakkari.
 In Dubai, she was eliminated from the tournament in the first round by lucky loser and last year semifinalist, Jil Teichmann.
-She won her fifteenth doubles title with Kudermetova, defeating Jeļena Ostapenko and Lyudmyla Kichenok in the final.
-Seeded 16th at the Qatar Open, she won her second-round match when her opponent, two-time champion Petra Kvitová, retired due to a left wrist injury.
-She was beaten in the third round by fourth seed and eventual finalist, Anett Kontaveit.
+She won her 15th doubles title with Kudermetova, defeating Jeļena Ostapenko and Lyudmyla Kichenok in the final.
+Seeded 16th at the Qatar Ladies Open, she won her second-round match when her opponent, two-time champion Petra Kvitová, retired due to a left wrist injury.
+She was beaten in the third round by Anett Kontaveit.
 In doubles, she and Kudermetova reached the final which they lost to Coco Gauff and Jessica Pegula.
 Seeded 20th at the Indian Wells Open, she lost in the third round to qualifier Daria Saville.
-As the top seed and defending champion in doubles, she and Kudermetova were defeated in the first round by Eri Hozumi and Makoto Ninomiya.
+As the top seeds and defending champions in doubles, she and Kudermetova were defeated in the first round by Eri Hozumi and Makoto Ninomiya.
 Seeded 20th at the Miami Open, she lost in the second round to Czech wildcard Linda Fruhvirtová.
-As the top seed in doubles alongside Kudermetova, they made it to the final where they lost to Laura Siegemund and Vera Zvonareva.
+As the top seed in doubles alongside Kudermetova, she made it to the final where they lost to Laura Siegemund and Vera Zvonareva.